RochBlondiaux/minishell/README.md

 connected to the input of the next command via a pipe.
 * Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
-* export with no options
-* unset with no options
-* env with no options or arguments

 ## BUGS:
 * FIX cd command, it doesn't work properly, example: